OAuth for AT Protocol application developers

 What is OAuth?

-Without OAuth, if you (as a user) wanted to authorize a 3rd party app to access your account, your only option would be to type your account password into that app.
-This is bad for all sorts of reasons, the first being that a 3rd party app gets to see your password.
-The app is granted full access to your whole account, even if the app only needs partial access.
-The only way to revoke that access would be to change your password.
+OAuth is an authorization framework that lets developers request access to an account without requiring users to hand over their password.
+Without OAuth, if someone wanted to authorize a 3rd party app to access their account, their only option would be to type their username and password into that app.
+This is bad for all sorts of reasons, the first being that a 3rd party app gets to see, and likely save, passwords.
+And once an app has a username and password, the app would have full access to their account.

 How is OAuth Different in AT Protocol?